MSCrowned/maplestory/docs/culvert.md

 5. Start popping your buffs [here in the preparation zone](https://i1.lensdump.com/i/rRzUwF.png)
    :::tip

-   Find out from your class's Discord (You can probably find your class's Discord from [Reboot Central](https://discord.gg/8Z6eGYFgPk))
+   Find out from your class's Discord.
+(You can probably find your class's Discord from [Reboot Central](https://discord.gg/8Z6eGYFgPk).)

    :::
    :::danger